 - find leaks, if the unit is showing low refrigerant levels, and repair it immediately

 - clean, check and/or replace air filters

 - calibrate thermostat to make sure your unit isn’t working overtime

-With such annual checkups, you can ensure optimal cooling with reasonable electrical consumption (and thus affordable power bills) apart from enhancing your unit’s lifespan.
+With annual checkups, you can ensure optimal cooling with reasonable electrical consumption, and lengthen your unit’s lifespan.
 You will also need less frequent repairs and can enjoy high quality in your home.